 Now retired from the grind and deadlines of newspaper reporting I am working at becoming a novelist.
 I have written an 85,000-word novel of crime/suspense titled “Beyond Bethlehem,” and I’m done with the first drafts of sequels named “The Road Through Success” and “Girl with Imaginary Boyfriend.”
 I’m also an occasional poet who is getting used to the concept of reading aloud before a crowd – pretty scary thing.

-In past lives I have been a commercial fisherman, construction worker, fork lift operator, tank commander, junior executive, bartender/bar manager, land manager, board member on behalf of the Moadnock Writer’s Group, emergency services photographer, EMT, and public information officer for the Rindge Fire Department.
+In past lives I have been a commercial fisherman, construction worker, fork lift operator, tank commander, junior executive, bartender/bar manager, land manager, board member of the Moadnock Writer’s Group, emergency services photographer, EMT, and public information officer for the Rindge Fire Department.